-Project work packages support excellent team performance because they give team members clarity on assignments, letting the team participate in estimating and the approach to the task.
+Project work packages support excellent team performance because they give team members clarity on assignments.
+They also let the team participate in estimating and planning their approach to the task.

 Do your team members make comments like these about their assignments?